Duvall and Carnation Community Info –

 Riverview School District

 School Rankings on GreatSchools.org

 The Seattle-Eastside region is blessed with an abundance of amazing private schools.
 Here are several third-party websites to help evaluate each school’s strengths, limitations, academic profiles, reviews, and rankings.

-A weekly report of real estate market activity for Seattle, Mercer Island and the Eastside neighborhoods and micro-markets.
-Plus, see monthly, quarterly and annual overviews and analysis for the entire region at a glance and all in one place at themarkettalks.com.
+Weekly report of real estate market activity for Seattle, Mercer Island and the Eastside neighborhoods and micro-markets.
+Plus monthly, quarterly and annual overviews and analysis for the entire region at a glance and all in one place.